 MC: They’re relaxing some of the laws around telemedicine, and so then it sounds like it’s going to be legal for me to ship ketamine and do a whole medical conversation to a patient.
 And then that patient is going to be able to have a guided ketamine journey with the oral dissolving tablet on Zoom.
 And it’s interesting, we talked to … I’ve heard five or six cases of people who had some problem.
 And it had been under wraps for a long time, and all of a sudden, addiction and this and that.
 All of a sudden, the wheels come off the bus because everybody’s stress level is so high.

-And so whether it be there’s a lot of substances out there that are quasi legal that I think can be very therapeutic in terms of resetting anxiety and resetting depression and resetting pain, and a lot of times, if that just buys you a couple of weeks of hope, that might be worth it because just getting your … It’s like even like you and me, maybe we were at two yesterday, but we’re at eight today, and tomorrow we might dip down to a lower number and go back in, so it’s like a … And so in a way, this COVID thing is a journey with ups and downs, but I’m hopeful.
+And so whether it be there’s a lot of substances, or psychedelic therapies, out there that are quasi legal that I think can be very therapeutic in terms of resetting anxiety and resetting depression and resetting pain, and a lot of times, if that just buys you a couple of weeks of hope, that might be worth it because just getting your … It’s like even like you and me, maybe we were at two yesterday, but we’re at eight today, and tomorrow we might dip down to a lower number and go back in, so it’s like a … And so in a way, this COVID thing is a journey with ups and downs, but I’m hopeful.
 And I think you said something really good, Jackee, because this is the greatest scientific experiment that the world has ever done.

 And it’s going to speed up the time that it takes to do science, because there are hundreds, thousands of clinical trials that are all going on right now, and they’re all sped up and we’re going to get an answer in a month.
 And then that’s going to lead to more information that’s going to lead to better answers.
 And so we need to then do that.
 And I think the field of mental health is a field that has so much opportunity for research and so much opportunity.
 As you and I know, just imagine if we could get a trial where we look at NAD and ketamine, because I would say anecdotally from my experience taking care of patients, when you do NAD and ketamine, it works 100 times better than if you just did ketamine by itself.